For media inquiries, please contact firstname.lastname@example.org.

 SurveyCTO grew out of Dr. Robert’s experience as a researcher on several Harvard-based development economics projects based in Tamil Nadu, South India.
 The same technical challenges seemed to plague every project, and it became apparent that better technology could simplify the lives of research team members, reduce project costs, and improve data quality.
 Leveraging skills honed as a technology entrepreneur earlier in his career, Dr. Robert quickly developed the prototype for SurveyCTO and founded Dobility in 2013.

 Dobility is led by Dr. Christopher Robert, a technology veteran and development economist.
-The company is based in Cambridge, Massachusetts, USA and Ahmedabad, India.
+The company has US-based offices in Cambridge, Massachusetts and Washington, DC.

 About Dr. Christopher Robert, founder and CEO